Dr Colleen Pearce has been Victoria's Public Advocate since September 2007.

 In this role, she is the guardian of last resort for adults with disabilities in Victoria.
 Under legislation, she is also chair of the Community Visitor boards.

-Colleen fearlessly advocates for the human rights and interests of people with a disability and a mental illness.
-She has almost 40 years’ experience managing community and health services in both the government and non-government sectors.
+Colleen fearlessly advocates for the human rights and interests of people with a disability and a mental illness, and is outspoken on the significant issues of abuse, neglect and exploitation.

-Colleen is a proud Yuin woman.
+Colleen is a proud Yuin woman from southern NSW.